zadarastorage/zadara-examples/k8s/eksd/README.md

 * Storage:
     * Verify your provisioning-enabled VolumeType aliases - ask your cloud admin or run the below Symp command via its container (`docker run -it -e SYMP_URL=<zCompute URL> docker.io/stratoscale/symp-cli:latest`) using your zCompute account (domain) and credentials: \
     `volume volume-types list -c name -c alias -c is_provisioning_disabled -c operational_state -c state -c health -m grep=ProvisioningEnabled` \
-    The EBS CSI will use gp2 as the default VolumeType unless specified otherwise via the terraform `ebs_csi_volume_type` variable
+    The EBS CSI will use 'gp2' as the default VolumeType unless specified otherwise via the terraform `ebs_csi_volume_type` variable
 * Images:
-    * Ubuntu 22.04 (or CentOS 7) image should be imported from the Marketplace to be used for the Bastion VM
+    * Ubuntu 22.04 image should be imported from the Marketplace to be used for the Bastion VM
     * Zadara's pre-baked EKS-D image should be imported from the Marketplace to be used for the Kubernetes nodes
 * Credentials:
     * Key-pair for the bastion server (either import or create a new one)